andrew-plowright/quickfeatures/README.md

 # ⚡ Quick Features - QGIS Plugin

-This QGIS plugin was developed to speed up workflows that depend on high volumes of manual feature creation.
+This QGIS plugin speeds up workflows that involve high volumes of manual feature creation.

 Quick Feature Create implements _feature templates_ which define attribute values for a given vector layer.
 The user can activate feature templates using keyboard shortcuts.
-An active feature template will auto-fill attribute values during feature creation, thus saving clicks and keystrokes and speeding up digitization.
+An active feature template will auto-fill attribute values when a feature is created, thus saving clicks and keystrokes and speeding up digitization.

 ## License